eseidel/space_traders/README.md

   of API calls and not fetched after every ship.
 * Write a better rate-limiting model.
 * Teach RateLimiter to print out requests per minute every minute.
+* Teach arbitrage trader how to buy multiple times up to the max cargo hold.

 Automation:
 * Automate resets